spineo/kubernetes-devops/README.md

 # kubernetes-devops
 Implement a DevOps pipeline in a Kubernetes cluster running on AWS

 A cluster was deployed on both Red Hat (Red Hat Enterprise Linux release 8.0 - Ootpa) and Ubuntu (Ubuntu 18.04.3 LTS) running on AWS.
-The setup and installation steps were similar for both clusters each consisting of the deployment VM (t2.micro), a master (c4.large), and 2 nodes (t2.medium)
+The setup and installation steps were similar for both clusters each consisting of the deployment VM (t2.micro), a master (m3.medium or c4.large), and 2 nodes (t2.medium)

 Steps (based on the Red Hat instance, run as root user)